qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_exercise.rst

 Changing the layer order
 -------------------------------------------------------------------------------

-* In the :guilabel:`Layers list`, click and drag layers up and down to change the order they appear in on the map.
+* In the :guilabel:`Layers` panel, click and drag layers up and down to change the order they appear in on the map.
-* Newer versions of QGIS may have a :guilabel:`Control rendering order` checkbox beneath the :guilabel:`Layers list`.
+* Newer versions of QGIS may have a :guilabel:`Control rendering order` checkbox beneath the :guilabel:`Layers` panel.
 Ensure that it is checked.

 Now that all the data is loaded and properly visible, the analysis can begin.
 It is best if the clipping operation is done first.
 This is so that no